theGlenn/piper/README.md

 State management that gets out of your way.

 Lifecycle-aware ViewModels, explicit dependencies, automatic cleanup.
-Patterns that have worked for years — now in Flutter.
+Patterns that have worked for years, now in Flutter.

 ## Why Piper?